rdt137/rdt137.github.io/index.md

 ## About

 Hello, my name is Roby Thomas.
 I am currently a 4th year Computer Science major student at the University of Minnesota.
+You can find my resume [here](https://github.com/rdt137/rdt137.github.io/files/8454549/Resume.pdf).

 ## Projects